 - If the F1-terminating IAB-donor Indicator IE is contained in the S-NODE ADDITION REQUEST message, the S-NG-RAN node shall, if supported, assume that it will become the F1-terminating IAB-donor of the IAB-node, and act as described in TS 38.401 [2].

 If the CHO Information SN Addition IE is included in the S-NODE ADDITION REQUEST message, the S-NG-RAN node shall consider that the S-NG-RAN node Addition Preparation procedure has been triggered as part of a conditional handover.
 It may use the Source M-NG-RAN node ID IE and the Source M-NG-RAN node UE XnAP ID IE to identify other active S-NG-RAN node Addition Preparations related to this UE.
 If the Estimated Arrival Probability IE is contained in the CHO Information SN Addition IE included in the S-NODE ADDITION REQUEST message, then the S-NG-RAN node may use the information to allocate necessary resources for the UE.
+If the Direct Forwarding Paths Availability List IE is included in the S-NODE ADDITION REQUEST ACKNOWLEDGE message, the M-NG-RAN node shall, if supported, consider that the direct forwarding path is available between the target NG-RAN node and the source NG-RAN node.